 The Board has established a People Committee (until April 13, 2021 Remuneration Committee) to enhance the preparation of remuneration and nomination matters pertaining to the Board.

 The duties of the People Committee include the preparation of matters concerning: (1) remuneration and other financial benefits of the CEO and deputy managing director (if any), (2) the appointment of the CEO, deputy managing director (if any) and other company executives, as well as the assessment of successor issues, (3) the incentive and remuneration schemes of management, key employees and staff, as well as (4) significant organisational changes.

-The Committee members are Arto Tiitinen (Chairman), Erkki Haavisto and Leena Niemistö.
+As of 20 April 2023 the Committee members are Arto Tiitinen (Chairman), Erkki Haavisto and Leena Niemistö.

 The Committee is convened by the Chairman as often as needed and it may use the company’s own experts as well as outside experts to the extent it considers necessary.
 The Committee’s secretary is either the Secretary of the Board or the Group’s Vice President, Human Resources.

-In 2021, the Committee convened seven times.
+In 2022 the Committee convened eight times.